-Current policy requires the school, prior to making a late delivery of loan funds, to contact the borrower, obtain confirmation that the borrower still requires the loan funds, and explain the borrower's obligation to repay any loan funds that the school delivers.
+Prior to making a late delivery of loan funds, current policy requires the school to contact the borrower, obtain confirmation that the borrower still requires the loan funds, and explain the borrower's obligation to repay any loan funds that the school delivers.

 Revised policy states that a school must offer a late delivery of Stafford or PLUS loan funds the student or parent borrower was eligible to receive while the student was still enrolled during a payment period or period of enrollment that the student successfully completed.
-If a student ceases to be enrolled at least half time but does not withdraw, the school may, but is not required to, offer a late delivery of Stafford or PLUS loan funds to the student or parent borrower.
+If a student ceases to be enrolled half-time but does not withdraw, the school may, but is not required to, offer a late delivery of Stafford or PLUS loan funds to the student or parent borrower.